A cave is a hollow place in the ground, often very deep but also quite small like a grotto. Here is a nice selection av 10 great caves.

 In case you don’t remember, and I have to remind myself constantly of it, stalagmites point upwards, stalactites hang from the roof down.
 Now, let us continue with our 10 great caves.

 Like in southern Europe, China’s foundation is soluble.
-Large parts of (at least) the southern parts of the country consist of karst.
+Large parts of (at least) the southern parts of the country consist of karst, like in the Reed Flute Caves.
 I will be returning to this region in several of the subsequent chapters of this series.
 Unfortunately I have no picture from my visit here.

 I would suppose many visitors to northern Laos would do the same as I – do a boat trip on the great Mekong River.
-Right on the river, upstream from Luang Prabang, there are several natural caves partially enhanced by human hands and partially decorated like this one.
+Right on the river, upstream from Luang Prabang, there are several natural caves partially enhanced by human hands and partially decorated like the Pak Ou Caves.
 These karst caves are not deep, and might have been formed in a combination of falling water and the running water of the Mekong.

 We find sea caves along coasts around the world.
 Like most caves, erosion has been the name of the game in forming them.
 Unlike land-based caves, these ones have been dug by the constant beating of the waves over thousands and millions of year.

-The combination of karst rock and the beating of the sea has produced the large number of sea caves found around this island in the Mediterranean sun.
+The combination of karst rock and the beating of the sea has produced the large number of sea caves found around this island in the Mediterranean sun, including around Ayia Napa.
 These caves are rarely deep.

 Rock shelters are shallow cave-like openings at the base of a bluff or cliff.
 Here are two examples.

 We have come to the last of the 10 great caves.
-This is actually a cave formed like a sea cave at a time when the sea level was much higher.
+Stone Age Cave at Viste is actually a cave formed like a sea cave at a time when the sea level was much higher.
 More precisely: After the last glaciers withdrew from the coast, the land masses rose and left open caves like this inland.
 This particular cave was the dwelling of some of the first inhabitants of Norway, ever: 10,000 years ago.

 That was 10 great caves.
 Missing anything?
 For sure, I’ve had to skip some of my images related to this subject and refrained from mentioning some of my visits.
 Feel free to search this website for more.
 In addition, you are surely missing famous places or your own favourites.
 Chances are I haven’t been there, and I only include my own images and visits in this series.